HomeGuides › Leadership & Team

 Direct verdict: Without a structured 21-day onboarding, 62% of new servers make service errors in their first week — costing an average of $180 USD in lost tips and repeat tables.
 With the Masterestaurant method — three weeks of progressive immersion in menu, protocol, and suggestive selling — average check rises 18% in month one and 90-day turnover drops from 47% to 28%.
 The difference isn't attitude: it's structure.
 A server without onboarding improvises; one with a 21-day program sells.

-74% of restaurants in Latin America have no written induction program for servers — they're sent to the floor after a two-hour walkthrough and expected to "learn by watching."
-The result is predictable: order errors, menu gaps, and guests who don't come back.
+No written induction program: that's how 74% of Latin American restaurants operate, sending new servers to the floor after a two-hour walkthrough and trusting them to "learn by watching."
+The result is predictable: order errors, menu gaps, guests who don't come back.

 Side-by-side comparison